yukun1992/PopularMovie/README.md

 # Project1 and 2 for Udacity Android Developper <br>

 ## Feature <br>
-1. make use of sharedpreference to save favoriate moive
+1. Implement sharedpreference to save favoriate moive
-2. make use of loader to keep data in the screen when roatate device
+2. Implement loader to keep data in the screen when roatate device
+3. Parse JSON format

 ## More project description